-As well as his documentary photography, which has been used in documentary films and published in books and magazines around the world, Neil uses his fine art wildlife photography to raise funds for conservation causes through exhibitions, events and direct sales from this site.
+As well as his documentary photography, which has been used in documentary films and published in books and magazines, Neil uses his fine art wildlife photography to raise funds for conservation causes through exhibitions, events and direct sales from this site.

-His most in-depth and successful bodies of work to date include African wild dogs, rhinos and stories from the British countryside, including the badger cull debate, foxes and pheasant shooting.
+His biggest projects to date include stories that have documented efforts to save Africa’s wild dogs and rhinos, as well as stories from the British countryside about the controversial badger cull debate, pheasant shooting and our relationship with foxes.
 You can see galleries of these stories on the projects page.

 Rhino conservation & anti-poaching

-In early 2016, Neil began using his photography and videography to help establish the rhino charity Rhino Conservation Botswana and to help promote its work and secure funds for the movement of rhinos to Botswana, as well as their subsequent monitoring and protection.
+In early 2016, Neil began using his photography and videography to help establish the rhino charity Rhino Conservation Botswana.
+He has helped the charity to promote its work and secure funds for the movement of rhinos to Botswana, as well as their subsequent monitoring and protection.

 His work is influenced by his career in the conservation sector and his time growing up in Africa.
 He is a FGASA (Field Guides Association of Southern Africa) qualified guide.
 Having studied at the excellent Antares Field Guide Training Centre in South Africa, ethical field skills and an intimate knowledge of wildlife play a central role in his photography.
 He also holds a Masters degree in photojournalism gained from the University of the Arts London.

 Neil is a lecturer in Marine and Natural History Photography at Falmouth University.
 He also shares his experiences at events and talks around the world.
-He has presented his work at London's Natural History Museum, Seattle's Burke Museum, South Africa’s WildShots photography festival, Germany's GDT photography festival, the British Birdfair, Spain's MontPhoto Festival and Italy's BioPhoto Festival.
+He has been a speaker at London's Natural History Museum, Seattle's Burke Museum, South Africa’s WildShots photography festival, Germany's GDT photography festival, the British Birdfair, Spain's MontPhoto Festival, Belgium's Lowland Festival and Italy's BioPhoto Festival.
 Follow his social media activity to find out about upcoming events.

 Neil’s enjoyment of the natural world is enhanced through a love of birding, travelling, watching wildlife and painting.
 He is also a former South African international rower.